IdoAmit198/NLP_236299/Projects/Project1/README.md

 Spring 22.
 Done with Gal Katz.

-In this project we wroked with the ATIS dataset and given a query our task was to predict the answer type.
+In this project we wroked with the ATIS dataset where given a query our task was to predict the answer type.

 First we verified our majority baseline, which was about 70%.